neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/Security.rst

         matcher: 'management/workspaces'

 Now those privilege targets can be used to grant/deny access for specific roles.
+Internally those module privileges create a `MethodPrivilege` covering all public actions of the configured module controller.
+Additionally more fine-grained permissions can be configured on top.

+*Note:* If the path of a module changes the corresponding privilege target needs to be adjusted accordingly.

 See chapter :ref:`custom-backend-modules` for more examples.

 Disable Modules